 There’s a connection to depression.
 Take a moment to find paper and write down the names of 7 women that you know, and put your own name down.
 That’s 8 names you’ve written down.
 At least 1 in 8 women will develop a thyroid disease in her lifetime.
 It’s THAT common!

 Up to 60 percent of people with thyroid disease are 100% completely unaware of their condition, they assume they have some other condition that their physician has diagnosed them with, perhaps stress, high cholesterol, diabetes, bipolar, depression, anxiety, OCD, obesity, chronic fatigue syndrome, fibromyalgia or some other chronic illness or infection.

 Our Troops Have Thyroid Disease.

 It’s obvious that thyroid illness is one of the most prevalent disorders in the US because the medication standardly used to treat it is the second most prescribed medication.
-According to a report from The Medical Surveillance Monthly Report (MSMR), a peer-reviewed journal from the Armed Forces Health Surveillance, the most common illness was hypothyroidism over a 10 year surveillance period.
-Millions and millions of people impacted by this problem, even the military!
-And remember, this condition -when untreated- causes weight gain, fatigue, depression, anxiety, brain fog, slowed thinking and much more.
+According to a report from The Medical Surveillance Monthly Report (MSMR), a peer-reviewed journal from the Armed Forces Health Surveillance, the most common illness was hypothyroidism over a 10-year surveillance period.
+Millions and millions of people are impacted by this problem, even the military!
+And remember, this condition -when untreated- causes weight gain, fatigue, depression, anxiety, brain fog, slowed thinking, and much more.